-An HE AP indicates the value of OCWmin for the random access operation.
-The method of indication of the OCWmin value is TBD.
+An HE AP indicates the values of OCWmin and OCWmax in the RAPS element within a Beacon or Probe Response frame for the random access operation.
+The OCWmax is the upper limit of OCW.

 The random access procedure initiates with an HE STA receiving a Trigger frame for random access.

-For an initial UL PPDU transmission, when an HE STA obtains the value of OCWmin from the HE AP, it shall set the value of OCW to the OCWmin and shall initialize its OBO counter to a random value in the range of 0 and OCWmin.
+For an initial HE Trigger-based PPDU transmission or following a successful HE Trigger-based PPDU transmission (#48), when an HE STA obtains the value of OCWmin from the HE AP indicated in the RAPS element, it shall set the value of OCW to the OCWmin and shall initialize its OBO counter to a random value in the range of 0 and OCWmin.

-If the OBO counter for an HE STA is smaller than the number of RUs assigned to AID value TBD in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
-Otherwise, the HE STA decrements its OBO counter by a value equal to the number of RUs assigned to AID value TBD in a Trigger frame.
-For instance, as shown in Figure 25-1 (Illustration of the UL OFDMA-based random access procedure), HE STA 1 and HE STA 2 decrement their non-zero OBO counters by 1 in every RU assigned to AID value TBD for random access within the Trigger frame.
+For an HE STA if the OBO counter is smaller than the number of RUs assigned to AID value 0 in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
+Otherwise, the HE STA decrements its OBO counter by a value equal to the number of RUs assigned to AID value 0 in a Trigger frame.
+For instance, as shown in Figure 25-1 (Illustration of the UL OFDMA-based random access procedure), HE STA 1 and HE STA 2 decrement their non-zero OBO counters by 1 in every RU assigned to AID value 0 for random access within the Trigger frame.

-If the OBO counter for an HE STA is zero or if the OBO counter decrements to 0, the STA(#1551) randomly selects any one of the assigned RUs for random access and transmits its UL PPDU in the selected RU.
-Otherwise, the STA resumes with its OBO counter in the next Trigger frame for random access.
+For an HE STA if the OBO counter is zero or if the OBO counter decrements to 0, then the STA(#1551) randomly selects any one of the assigned RUs for random access and transmits its HE Trigger-based PPDU in the randomly selected RU.
+Otherwise, the STA resumes with its OBO counter in the next Trigger frame with RUs assigned for random access.

+When a non-AP STA transmits an HE Trigger-based PPDU that contains MDPUs that solicit an immediate response in a random access RU, the STA expects to receive a BA (or ACK) or Multi-STA BA as a response (See 10.3.2.11.3 (MU acknowledgement procedure for an UL MU transmission))

+If a STA transmits an HE Trigger-based PPDU that solicits an immediate response in a random access RU and the expected response is not received, the transmission is considered unsuccessful and the STA invokes the UL OFDMA-based random access retransmission procedure as defined in subclause 25.5.2.6.2.